Slope filtrations of log $p$-divisible groups: Limit arguments for log schemes

-is bijective. \item Let $X$ be a coherent log scheme of finite presentation over $S$.
-Then, there exist $i\in I$ and a coherent log scheme $X_i$ which is of finite presentation over $S_i$ such that $X\cong X_{i}\times_{S_{i}} S$. \end{enumerate} \end{prop}
+(2) Let $X$ be a coherent (resp. fine) (resp. fs) log scheme of finite presentation over $S$.
+Then there exist $i\in I$ and a coherent (resp. fine) (resp. fs) log scheme $X_i$ of finite presentation over $S_i$ with an isomorphism $X\cong X_{i}\times_{S_{i}} S$. \end{prop}

 \begin{proof} These statement are direct consequences of the analogous statements for classical schemes and Lemma \ref{lim log str}. \end{proof}